 This is a definitive small business trend following the COVID-19 pandemic.
 The pandemic has pressed the pause button on all trade shows and live events.
 People are now more skeptical than ever on traveling.
 Consumers too are not stepping out of their homes as much.

-Nowadays, a website has become the storefront for a business.
+Nowadays, a website has become the storefront for business.
 The way forward for businesses to gain visibility and attract customers will be to really ramp up their digital presence.
-Small businesses especially will look to invest in digital marketing — targeting the segments they want, run local ads and build an overall online reputation.
+Small businesses especially will look to invest in digital marketing — targeting the segments they want, run local ads, and build an overall online reputation.

 8) User reviews will be king